How To Write An ObituaryDecember 11, 2017

 - Avoid extremes as unhealthy coping mechanisms.
 It’s normal to not feel like yourself after someone close to you has died, so it’s common for those who are grieving to either overeat or not eat at all.
 According to drugrehab.org, “The way we eat, drink, love, and cope with stress, depression, anxiety, and sadness all play a big role in the state our mental health is in.
 Sometimes, it’s necessary to take a step back and ask yourself if you’re doing the right thing for you, and not the easiest thing.”
 And when you start to make unhealthy choices, it’s important to learn how to be strong enough to make changes.
 Making these healthy choices and taking care of yourself can be hard when you’re grieving, but actively engaging in grief and self-compassion makes it easier.

 - Avoid self-medicating with drugs or alcohol.
-While it may feel easier to escape the pain by self-medicating, these unhealthy choices can actually make you more emotional in a way that isn’t productive to moving through the grief process.
+Escaping the pain by self-medicating may feel easier, but this unhealthy choice can actually make you more emotional in a way that isn’t productive to healthy grieving.
 According to What’s Your Grief, coping includes not only the hard emotions of grief but also anything that is good for your well-being.
 When you are stronger and healthier, you are actually better equipped to actively engage in the grief process.
 As an alternative to self-medicating, choose self-care with balanced nutrition and exercise and doing things that lift you up.
 You are actually doing more to honor your loved one when you take care of yourself because that means you’re choosing to actively grieve their loss rather than avoid those feelings.

-It may feel easier to lean on unhealthy coping mechanisms, but doing that actually makes the grieving process harder.
-At a time when it feels like your world has been turned upside down, healthy grief gives you balance.
+Leaning on unhealthy coping mechanisms may feel easier, but doing that actually makes finding appropriate ways to grieve harder.
+At a time when it feels like your world has been turned upside down, healthy grieving gives you balance.
 Finding this balance through grief by taking care of yourself is the best way to honor your feelings, your own self-worth, and the person you lost.

 Photo credit: Unsplash